-The applicant has submitted a plan for the construction of 28 new dwellings within the combined three properties over top an underground parking lot and foundational structures.
+The applicant has submitted a site plan for the proposed construction of 28 new dwellings within the combined three properties over top an underground parking lot and foundational structures.

-The proposal itself has divided the development into two different zones of built form.
-Along the streetscape, the applicant has proposed that three units should be built at the street level in an appropriate District heritage style to provide a more typical heritage streetscape.
-The submitted proposals of heritage properties demonstrate structures that are in the style of three of Kleinburg's approved heritage styles (Attachment #7 g).
+The proposed development is divided into two different built form zones.
+Along the Stegman's Mill Road streetscape, the applicant has proposed three units at street level in an appropriate District heritage style to provide a more typical heritage streetscape, and demonstrates dwellings that are consistent with Kleinburg's approved heritage styles (Attachment #7 h), i)).
+The applicant is proposing that the interior of the development utilize a more contemporary architectural style.
+These two forms are discussed below: